 Verify siren procedures, as performed, test the components of the system necessary for the system to perform its design function as described in the FEMA-approved design report.
 For example:

-The test that the siren received the activation signal
+The test verifies that the siren received the activation signal.

-The test that the siren processed the activation signal
+The test verifies that the siren processed the activation signal.

-The test that all functions expected for the test responded to the activation signal.
+The test verifies that all functions expected for the test responded to the activation signal.

-The test designed to verify the ability of the siren to process activation signals and perform its design function
+The test is designed to verify the ability of the siren to process activation signals and perform its design function.

-The test the ability to activate the sirens from all control locations specified in the FEMA-design report
+The test verifies the ability to activate the sirens from all control locations specified in the FEMA-design report.

 The test credits any devices or components that may not be operable for the FEMA-approved configuration (e.g., components requiring AC power in an AC power-independent design).

-ctions performed in advance of a scheduled test mask the actual as-found condition of the siren system when the scheduled test is performed (i.e., preconditioning).
+Note: Actions performed in advance of a scheduled test do not mask the actual as-found condition of the siren system when the scheduled test is performed (i.e., preconditioning).
 Pre-testing the siren equipment and correcting identified deficiencies prior to a regularly scheduled test is incompatible with the ANS performance indicator (PI) as a uniform and valid indicator of the siren system reliability to perform its safety function.
-Unplanned corrective maintenance needed to restore siren system operability, and the post-maintenance testing associated with that maintenance, prior to a regularly scheduled siren test is acceptable.
+Unplanned corrective maintenance needed to restore siren system operability, and the post-maintenance testing associated with that maintenance, prior to a regularly scheduled siren test, is acceptable.

 03.02 Program Review.